GENERAL SCHOOL OPERATIONS

 Cell Phone Policy

-Dorm students are allowed only one cell phone and it must be registered with the deans at the beginning of the year.
-Students found to be using a “decoy” or second phone will be subject to suspension.
-Students are not allowed to have a cell phone visible or audible in any way while inside the administration building, in any class, during religious services, or while working.
+Dorm students are allowed only one cell phone and it must be registered with the deans at the beginning of the year and have a parent filter installed.
+Students found to be using a “decoy” or the second phone will be subject to suspension.
+Students are not allowed to have a cell phone visible or audible in any way, in any class, during religious services, or while working.
 Students in violation of this policy will be written up and have their cell phone confiscated for the following length of time:

 First offense One week